Analysis | How and Why Would an Ex-President Be Convicted in an Impeachment Trial?

-1. What would be the point of a Senate trial after Trump leaves office?
+1. What’s the point of a Senate trial now that Trump is out of office?

 Trump has made noises about running for the presidency again in 2024, a prospect that alarms many Democrats and complicates the ambitions of other Republicans who envision themselves in the Oval Office.
 Should he be convicted (this time), a majority of senators could also vote to disqualify him from ever serving again in federal office.
 If convicted, Trump also could lose many of the benefits afforded to former presidents, which, under a 1958 act, include a lifetime pension, an annual travel budget and funding for an office and staff.
 Lifetime protection by the Secret Service is one benefit that would not be affected.

 That’s hard to tell at this point.
-Once two new senators elected in a Jan.
-5 runoff race in Georgia are sworn in, the Senate will have 48 Democrats plus two independents who vote with them.
-Assuming all 50 of them vote to convict, they will need the support of 17 Republicans.
-Senate Majority Leader Mitch McConnell will be key.
-He is said to have told associates he believes that Trump engaged in impeachable offenses, but he hasn’t gone so far as to say he would vote to convict.
+Assuming that the Senate’s 48 Democrats and two Democratic-leaning independents all vote to convict, they will need the support of 17 Republicans.
+The Republican leader, Mitch McConnell, will be key.
+He has said that the mob that stormed the Capitol was “provoked by the president” but hasn’t gone so far as to say he would vote to convict.
 In a note to Republicans Jan.
 13, McConnell said he would decide how to vote based on the “legal arguments when they are presented.”
 If he were to support conviction, that could have enormous sway among Republicans in the chamber.
 At the moment, only a few have signaled they might vote to convict.

 The House has initiated impeachment proceedings more than 60 times, according to its historian’s office, and voted to impeach 20 individuals -- 15 federal judges, one senator, one cabinet secretary and three presidents (Andrew Johnson in 1868, Bill Clinton in 1998 and Trump in 2019).
 Of that group, eight judges were convicted and removed from office by the Senate.
 Three of the judges were also disqualified from holding office again.
 The last instance was in 2010, involving Thomas Porteous, a federal judge in New Orleans whom the Senate found guilty of corruption and making false statements, including during his confirmation hearings.